SICKAG/SICK-Sensor-Starter-Kits/docs/vision/vision_code_snippets.md

-# Vision Sensor Kit Code Snippets
+# Vision Starter Kit Code Snippets
 Below are some example code snippets to help you get started with the Vision Sensor Kit.

 **Open your IDE (Visual Studio Code) and run the following demo.**